Medical and Surgical Management of Rhinosinusitis

 Prologue

-This homepage serves as a way to stay updated on published studies that are advancing the treatment of rhinosinusitis.
+This page serves as a way to stay updated on published studies that are advancing the treatment of rhinosinusitis.
 The primary focus is not on biologics, but rather on determining the optimal medical therapy and the most suitable extent of surgery for patients.
 While numerous papers have been published addressing the best surgical management, to the best of our knowledge, no national guidelines establishing a surgical standard have been developed.

 No more beating the bush: Clear, applicable, key statements for the management of acute- and chronic rhinosinusitis.